Matrix Kloosterman sums: Estimates

 \subsection{Finer decomposition of individual Bruhat cells}

+In this section we will give a decomposition of the algebraic group \(U\) of unipotent upper triangular matrices in \(\GL_n\).
+To show that the underlying maps are morphisms we will work over a general commutative ring \(R\).
+Therefore the letter \(U\) will denote the algebraic group itself, and not its set of points \(U(\mathbb{F}_q)\).
+Similarly further subsets of \(U\) denoted with various markings will define affine sub-varieties of \(U\) and not their set of points in \( \mathbb{F}_q \).

-We will now introduce a refinement of the Bruhat decomposition.
-The Bruhat cells \(C_w=\Um wB\) are already of the form \(\mathbb{F}_q^d\times(\mathbb{F}_q^*)^e\) when using the entries of the matrices in \(\Um\), \(T\) and \(U\) as coordinates, and exponential sums over such spaces have a well established theory \cite{Adolphson-Sperber,Denef-Loeser}.
+The motivation for this refinement of the Bruhat decomposition is as follows.
+The Bruhat cells \( C_w(\mathbb{F}_q)=\Um(\mathbb{F}_q) wB(\mathbb{F}_q)\) are already of the form \( \mathbb{F}_q^d \times (\mathbb{F}_q^*)^e\) when using the entries of the matrices in \(\Um(\mathbb{F}_q)\), \(T(\mathbb{F}_q)\) and \(U(\mathbb{F}_q)\) as coordinates, and exponential sums over such spaces have a well established theory \cite{Adolphson-Sperber,Denef-Loeser}.
 Also note that \(\tr (ax+x^{-1})\) as a function on \(\mathbb{F}_q^d\) (using the entries as coordinates of \(x\)) is degree 1 in each of these variables.
 However they have to be collected the right way to use this observation.
-Therefore we will fiber up the cells \(C_w\) into finer affine subspaces that are more suitable for this purpose.
-This refinement has potential applications elsewhere and so we first set it up for a general element \(w\in W\) which is assumed to be fixed.
+Therefore we will fiber up the cells \(C_w\) into finer (affine) subspaces that are more suitable for this purpose.
+For later arguments that rely on cohomology it will be important that this refinement gives an isomorphism of affine varieties.
+While for this purpose one could restrict to \(\mathbb{F}_q\)-algebras, the results are true over an arbitrary commutative ring.
+Also this refinement has potential applications elsewhere and so we first set it up for a general element \(w\in W\) which is assumed to be fixed.

 This section mainly consists in developing a nomenclature for these simple but numerous subsets (many of them subgroups).
-These subsets are defined under various actions of \(W\) on
+These subsets are defined under various actions of \(W\) on the affine variety \(\Ubar\) of strictly upper triangular nilpotent matrices, whose set of points in any ring is